Natural disasters costing the U.S. billions every year - NewsBreak

 There is also a human cost from these natural disasters.

-Over the last seven years combined, NOAA said these extreme disasters caused more than $1 trillion in damages!
+Over the last seven years combined, NOAA says these extreme disasters caused more than $1 trillion in damages!

 Comments / 0